plusserver/docs/content/en/security/Keycloak/tutorials/retrieve_login_credentials.md

 ### Login details

-You will then see the access data you need to connect to your IAM - Keycloak Instance.
+You will then see the access data you need to connect to your Keycloak-as-a-Service instance.

 ![Access data](/images/content/04-msl/en/iam_keycloak/get_credentials/3-credentials-view.png)